 We should note that, after reaching strong volume increases (up 5.0% to 8.5% YoY in January and early February), the last half of February through early April dropped to levels >5.0% below on a YoY basis, severe enough and for a long-enough period of time to add merit to a more bearish forecast.
 Volumes in the weeks and months since then have brought the full year down to -1.2% YTD.
-Since the 9-week moving average (9WMA) is now down -1.8%, and the 3-week moving average (3WMA) is now down -3.1%, it appears that the rate of deceleration is increasing.
+Since the 3-week moving average (3WMA) is now down -1.8%, it appears that the rate of deceleration is increasing slightly.